Cognitive Decline Treatment Specialist in Lehigh Acres FL

 Yes, cognitive decline can be reversed.
 The main component of preventing and reversing cognitive decline is, according to countless studies, proper nutrition.
 Three main nutrients integral to this process include omega-3 fatty acids; vitamin B12; and beta-carotene.

-We have 02 locations to better serve you.
+We are conveniently located at 1150 Lee Blvd. #4 Lehigh Acres, FL 33936.
 We look forward to serving you!
 We serve patients from Lehigh Acres FL, Fort Myers FL, Buckingham FL, Cypress Lake FL, Gateway FL, Cape Coral FL, Palmona Park FL, and Alva FL.